 That said, Klipsch is usually the emphatic winner when it comes to maximum power for your dollar.
 The 650s still have the most power we’ve seen in a set of non commercial outdoor speakers, and at a good price for that matter – you’re going to get maximum value for your dollar (which doesn’t mean least expensive, understand).

 The Best Environmental Rock Outdoor Speakers: The Klipsch AW-650-SM

 The Best Cheap Omnidirectional On-Ground Outdoor Speakers: The TIC GS3

 These remain the best budget-tier 360 degree speakers that we’ve seen.
 Similar power metrics to the seemingly more popular Bose Freespace 51s, but a fraction of the price.
 TIC is an interesting company because they exclusively produce outdoor/all-weather audio gear, which is a pretty specific niche.
 These are a good less expensive alternative to a set of the Klipsch 650-SMs.

 The Best Cheap/Budget Outdoor Speakers: The Yamaha NS-AW150

 For the penny pinchers, the 150s have remained the best deal for years – they’re a good set that you can typically aquire for under three figures, not to mention they come with speaker wire which is actually not common (but do note that it might not be the right speaker wire for you, which can depend on your situation).

 Alternative choice: the Dayton IO655 (or the smaller 525) – a similar budget choice for the bass lovers, with specs close to on par with the DT 6500s/5500s mentioned above.
-Not quite as great a deal as the Yamahas, but, still a good one nonetheless that’s hard to go wrong with.
+Not quite as great a deal as the Yamahas, but, still a great brand that’s hard to go wrong with.
 If your priority is strong bass and you’re on a budget, these are a great choice.
 They now appear to be discontinued, but you can probably find a pair online with some thrifty googling.